micleners/gatsby-contentful/README.md

 ## Create Account
 Head to [Contentful](https://www.contentful.com/) and create an account.
 You can do this with a 3rd party login (google, github, etc.) or with a username and password.

+You'll be provided with options to explore or create a 3-step site.
+While Contentful has an awesome tutorial, choose to explore to continue following this

 ![explore, don't create 3 step site](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_800/v1570398343/mike-portfolio/gatsby-contentful-netlify/1-explore.png)

 ## Create Space
 You will probably be created a `contentful-starter` space.
 Go ahead and click that left hand header to open up a sidenav that will allow you to create a new space:

 ![open contentful sidenav](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_300/v1570398343/mike-portfolio/gatsby-contentful-netlify/2-sidenav.png)